htcondor/htcondor/docs/admin-manual/networking.rst

 daemons.)
 Most daemons listen on a dynamically assigned port.
 In order to send a message, HTCondor daemons and tools locate the correct port to use by querying the *condor_collector*, extracting the port number from the ClassAd.
-One of the attributes included in every daemon’s ClassAd is the full IP address and port number upon which the daemon is listening.
+One of the attributes included in every daemon's ClassAd is the full IP address and port number upon which the daemon is listening.

 To access the *condor_collector* itself, all HTCondor daemons and tools